Flashing via RIOT's Build System

 Create a

-that will query the realPORT
+makefile.prethat will query the realPORTand theDEBUG_ADAPTER_IDfrom theSYMLINKinfo

-PORT = /dev/riot/tty-$(BOARD) DEBUG_ADAPTER_ID = $(\ shell udevadm info -q property $(PORT) |\ sed -n '/ID_SERIAL_SHORT/ {s/ID_SERIAL_SHORT=//p}')
+PORT = /dev/riot/tty-$(BOARD)DEBUG_ADAPTER_ID = $(\ shell udevadm info -q property $(PORT) |\ sed -n '/ID_SERIAL_SHORT/ {s/ID_SERIAL_SHORT=//p}')- You can now add

-as an environment variable or on eachmake
+makefile.pretoRIOT_MAKEFILES_GLOBAL_PREas an environment variable or on eachmakecall:

-$ RIOT_MAKEFILES_GLOBAL_PRE=/path/to/makefile.pre make -C examples/basic/hello-world flash term
+$ RIOT_MAKEFILES_GLOBAL_PRE=/path/to/makefile.pre make -C examples/basic/hello-world flash termHandling Multiple Versions of the same BOARD

-The above procedure works fine when handling different boards, but not
+Section titled “Handling Multiple Versions of the same BOARD”The above procedure works fine when handling different boards, but not

-multiple times the same board, e.g: multiple samr21-xpro
+multiple times the same board, e.g: multiple samr21-xpro.

 An option for this would be to add an identifier of that board to the mapped

-, there are multiple ways of handling this but in the end it means
+riot/tty-*, there are multiple ways of handling this but in the end it means

 having a way to identify every copy.

-Another way would be to map the DEBUG_ADAPTER_ID
+Another way would be to map the DEBUG_ADAPTER_ID in the name:

-But it will require to know in advance the serial number of each board you want
+SYMLINK+="riot/node-$attr{serial}But it will require to know in advance the serial number of each board you want

 to use.
 Another option would be to add some kind of numbering and defining

-multiple symlinks for each board. e.g. for samr21-xpro
+multiple symlinks for each board. e.g. for samr21-xpro number n:

-Then, when flashing, the number can be specified and the parsing adapted:
+# samr21-xproSUBSYSTEM=="tty", SUBSYSTEMS=="usb", ATTRS{idVendor}=="03eb", \ATTRS{idProduct}=="2111", ATTRS{manufacturer}=="Atmel Corp.", \ATTRS{serial}=="ATML2127031800004957", SYMLINK+="riot/tty-samr21-xpro", \SYMLINK+="riot/tty-samr21-xpro-n"Then, when flashing, the number can be specified and the parsing adapted:

-In the end, this would be the same as using the serial, but a simple number might be easier to handle.
+ifneq (,$(BOARD_NUM)) PORT = /dev/riot/tty-$(BOARD)-$(BOARD_NUM)else PORT = /dev/riot/tty-$(BOARD)endifDEBUG_ADAPTER_ID = $(\ shell udevadm info -q property $(PORT) |\ sed -n '/ID_SERIAL_SHORT/ {s/ID_SERIAL_SHORT=//p}')BOARD=samr21-xpro BOARD_NUM=n make flash termIn the end, this would be the same as using the serial, but a simple number might be easier to handle.

 Udev only parses SUBSYSTEM and one parent.
 For others, we will rely on ENV variables defined by 60-serial.rules